makinacorpus/php-layout/README.md

 > Please note this is, as of today, rather a playground than an API you could
 > use, but it worth the short of trying.

+# Before going deeper

+You should be aware the goal of this API is to, in a near future, be integrated into page composition tools, and its API to be hidden behind user friendly UI for contributing.
+Don't be afraid of the concrete code example below, it only shows how it works, but won't be revelant for concrete use cases of this API.

 # Complete example

 For the sake of simplicity, we are going to use the unit test example to